 Dreaming and Astral Travel are not only fun but they can be very mysterious as well.
-It doesn’t matter if they are nightmares, love stories or wonderful voyages to far off realms and fantasy worlds and existences we have been wondering about these experiences from the beginning of humanity.
+It doesn’t matter if they are nightmares, love stories, or wonderful voyages to far off realms and fantasy worlds and existences we have been wondering about these experiences from the beginning of humanity.
 As long as we have been dreaming we have also been wondering and studying our dreams and what they possibly could mean.

 Many of their great inventions and explorations have started in the dream state.
-For example, Albert Einstein’s who is one of the more famous scientists of history theory of relativity was sparked by a dream.
-Because dreams are a state if being outside of the physical, the spiritual, the intuitive powers of this realm come into play quite often.
-In a dream state he was traveling down a mountainside very quickly and as he increased his speed to approaching the speed of light he was able to watch the appearance of the celestial stars change.
+For example, Albert Einstein’s who is one of the more famous scientists of the history theory of relativity was sparked by a dream.
+Because dreams are a state of being outside of the physical, the spiritual, the intuitive powers of this realm come into play quite often.
+In a dream state, he was traveling down a mountainside very quickly and as he increased his speed to approaching the speed of light he was able to watch the appearance of the celestial stars change.
 He said:

 “It is not intellect, but intuition which advances humanity.”

 “What I say is more often felt through intuition than thought through the intellect.” – Albert Einstein

 There are many other examples of these type of discoveries and inventions made in the dream state including:

 - The unearthing of the principle and structure of the benzene ring by August Kekule.